SOLAS-TTRPG/SOLAS/Playing.md

 Some enemies or characters may be resistant or vulnerable to certain types of damage (see **Damage Types** in the [Introduction](#introduction).
 If something is vulnerable to a type of attack, count your successes with advantage.
 If something is resistant to the type of attack, count the successes with disadvantage.

 ### Fading
-Once your character reaches 0 heart, you begin fading.
-This means your character is losing their grip on mortality, and will soon die.
-Once you reach 0 heart, continuing to fight is dangerous.
-At the start of each of your turns, you lose a heart.
-Additionally, you can choose to lose an extra heart to take your normal turn, being any number of actions up to your current stamina/focus.
-Once you reach -5 heart, your character falls and dies.
+Once your character reaches 0 heart, their grip on mortality is weakening and could soon die.
+On the start of your turn when you're fading, you gain a point of exhaustion.
+If you end your turn with three points of exhaustion, your character dies.

-## Resting
-Once combat comes to a close, your focus and stamina are restored.
-However, your characters cannot stay awake indefinitely, and will need to recover from the physical exertion of the battle.
-Characters will need to rest for a total of 8 hours, up to two of which can be sitting/lying down.
-If characters go 24 hours without resting, they receive disadvantage on all checks due to exhaustion, and their speed is halved.
+If you take damage while fading, consider your heart to be negative.
+Healing must bring you back up above 0 for you to be no longer fading.